onisawa/Simple-Todo/README.md

 Created with React (React Context API) + TypeScript + Vite + tailwind CSS + MSWjs

+- CRUD Todo tasks.
+- Fetching detail from jobIds list with promise all and load more.

 ## How to run for development

 - Copy `.env.example` into `.env` and set values.